puppetlabs/puppet-specifications/language/resource-api/README.md

 ##### Creating a reusable command

 To create a new instance of `Puppet::ResourceApi::Command` passing in the command, you can either specify a full path or a bare command name.
-In the latter, the command will use the runtime environment's `PATH` setting to search for the command.
+In the latter case the command will use the runtime environment's `PATH` setting to search for the command.

 ```ruby
 class Puppet::Provider::AptKey::AptKey